 There’s nothing better than loving what you do each day, so if you’re looking for a career change or a career starter, why not turn your passion for the game into a job?
 Here are some suggested specialisations to consider to break into the industry (and the courses that can help get you started)…

 Behind every field, game and player is a management team running the code as a business.
-A sports management course such as a Bachelor of Business (Sports Management) will teach you how to manage a facility, and market a sporting club or event.
+A sports management course such as a Bachelor of Business With a Major in Sports Management will teach you how to manage a facility, and market a sporting club or event.
 Get the know-how to manage relationships with stakeholders and work within laws related specifically to the sports industry.

 Any successful athlete will tell you about the importance of reaching and maintaining health and fitness goals, and personal training plays a huge role in this.
 A personal training course gives you practical experience and accreditation, and will help you become trained in exercise science, motivation psychology, and fitness program development for athletes and sporting groups.